EverestAPI/CelesteTAS-EverestInterop/README.md

 - Alternatively, you can start Celeste Studio directly.
 It'll be installed in the `CelesteStudio` directory inside your Celeste install.
 - You can find the most up-to-date input files [here](https://github.com/VampireFlower/CelesteTAS).

+## Documentation

+You can find documentation around CelesteTAS and Celeste Studio, as well as general TASing references on the [wiki](https://github.com/EverestAPI/CelesteTAS-EverestInterop/wiki).
+If you want to contribute to tooling documentation or TASing references, feel free to edit the wiki!

 ## Input File
 The input file is a text file with `tas` as a suffix, e.g. `1A.tas`.